Waithera-m/ICanCook/README.md

 # WELCOME TO ICanCook!
-A brief snapshot of the wonderful website
+A brief snapshot of the wonderful website that merges all your kitchen equipment into a sumptious meal